wasp-lang/deploy-action/README.md

 ### General

 - `platform` (required): 'fly' or 'railway'
+- `node-version` (optional): Node.js version to use, defaults to '22'
 - `server-url` (optional): If you have configured a custom domain for your server, provide its URL here.
 If this is not defined, Wasp will default to using the deployment URL provided by the platform.
 - `wasp-version` (optional): Specific Wasp version to use, defaults to latest